Maldon (Vic.)

 Maldon is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Maldon, in terms of cultural diversity, was found to be below average as of 2016 Census data.
-It had 84.1% of its population born in Australia, with 91.5% being citizens and 97.7% speaking English only at home.
-Christianity was the main religion, comprising 36.6% of people in Maldon.
+Maldon's cultural diversity was found to be below average.
+As of the 2016 Census, 84.1% of its population were born in Australia, with 91.5% being citizens and 97.7% speaking English only at home.
+Christianity was the dominant religion, comprising 36.6% of people in Maldon.

 Frequently Asked Questions - Diversity